• Skip to primary navigation

 Raw chicken thighs cut into 1.5-inch cubes in a large mixing bowl, ready for preparation.

-1. Cube the chicken: Dice the chicken thighs into 1.5-inch cubes, place in a large mixing bowl, and set aside.
+1. Cube the chicken: Dice the chicken thighs into even 1.5-inch cubes, place in a large mixing bowl, and set aside.
+Do not pat them dry; the natural surface moisture helps the cornstarch stick smoothly before frying.

 A small bowl filled with mixed gochujang sauce ingredients, whisked together until smooth and combined.

-1. Make the sauce: In a small bowl, combine all sauce ingredients and mix until well blended.
+1. Mix the sauce: In a small bowl, combine the listed sauce ingredients and mix until the gochujang and sugar have fully dissolved.
 Set aside.

 Chicken pieces being tossed in cornstarch, evenly coating each piece in a light, powdery layer.

-1. Coat the chicken in starch: Add cornstarch to the chicken and toss until each piece is evenly coated.
+1. Dredge chicken: Add cornstarch to the chicken pieces and toss until each piece is evenly coated.
+If you have time, press the starch into the meat for an extra crispy texture.

 Chicken frying in a pan of hot oil, turning golden brown and crispy as it cooks in small batches.

-1. Fry the chicken: Heat vegetable oil in a large pan over medium-high heat until shimmering.
+1. Fry in batches: Heat vegetable oil in a large pan over medium-high heat until shimmering.
 Working in small batches, fry the chicken until golden and crispy, about 5-7 minutes.
 Transfer to a wire rack or paper towel-lined plate to drain excess oil.

 Sautéed onions cooking in a pan, followed by sauce being added and simmering until thickened.

-1. Thicken the sauce: Sauté the onions until translucent, about 30-45 seconds.
-Add the sauce and simmer until it thickens slightly.
+1. Sauté and simmer: Sauté the onions until translucent, about 30-45 seconds.
+Add the sauce and simmer until it thickens.

 Crispy fried chicken being tossed in thickened sauce in a pan until fully coated and glossy, finished with green onions and sesame seeds.

-1. Toss to finish: Reduce heat to medium, add the fried chicken, and toss until evenly coated.
+1. Combine and garnish: Reduce heat to medium, add the fried chicken, and toss until evenly coated.
 Garnish with green onions and sesame seeds, then serve.

 Expert Tips